AlaaAlzahrani/Jiwar/README.md

 ## Usage

-1. Prepare your input file (CSV or Excel) with a 'word' column.
+1. Prepare your input file (csv, xlsx, txt, tsv) with a 'word' column.
 2. Run `python jiwar.py` and follow the prompts.
 3. Select your desired language and measures.
 4. Jiwar will process your input and save the results.